Generic name: atropine 2.1mg in 0.7mL; pralidoxime chloride 600mg in 2mL

-First Dose: If the patient experiences two or more mild symptoms of nerve agent or insecticide exposure listed in Table 1, administer one (1) DuoDote injection intramuscularly into the mid-lateral thigh.
+First Dose: If the patient experiences two or more mild symptoms of nerve agent or insecticide exposure listed in Table 1, administer one (1) single-dose DuoDote injection intramuscularly into the mid-lateral thigh.

-Additional Doses: If, at any time after the first dose, the patient develops any of the severe symptoms listed in Table 1, administer two (2) additional DuoDote injections intramuscularly in rapid succession.
+Additional Doses: If, at any time after the first dose, the patient develops any of the severe symptoms listed in Table 1, administer two (2) additional single-dose DuoDote injections intramuscularly in rapid succession.